Seven Activities You Can Do with Loved Ones During a Visit

 2. Decorate together.

 No matter what you believe in or how you celebrate, decorating is an everlasting way to bring holiday cheer.
 Spice up your person’s space, and give it some festive flair.
 It doesn’t have to be much, and a little bit goes a long way.
 Decorating together is a lovely way to show your appreciation for them and to leave their apartment with a lingering sense of joy.

 After you’ve worked up an appetite, you can either try the community’s cuisine, or you could take that extra special step and bring your loved one to a local restaurant.

 Try opening up an app like Yelp, and research nearby options before your visit.
 This will give your loved one a chance to decide what they’re in the mood for and give you an opportunity to determine accessibility.
 Maybe your relative can’t do too many stairs or needs a ramp.
 Whatever it is, it’s important to ensure they’ll be comfortable.
 And whether it’s Italian, French, Japanese or American, it’ll be fun for them to peruse what’s available and make an informed decision.
 Everyone loves a salad bar buffet, but a bit of variety never hurts.

 4. Attend a community-hosted event.

 Depending on the senior living community, you’ll most likely find a lot going on in terms of festivities and events.
 At Brookdale, there are several themed parties you can attend with your loved ones.
-This is a wonderful way to get to know their friends while meeting new people and getting into a holiday state of mind.
+This is a wonderful way to get to know their friends while meeting new people.

 Remember, some events are heavily themed and may require a bit of dress up, so come prepared, and be sure to get into the spirit of it.
 Brookdale events are known to get boisterous, so put your party face on.